ruhan-dave/cyclists-counter/README.md

 ## Data Preprocessing

+For our project, the data preprocessing was mixed with the data exploration, because the dataset needed to be modified in order to be compatible with the task we want to perform.
+But now that the dataset has been prepared, and that we explored it a little bit more, we can take a look at the data preprocessing we will setup in order to use the data during training.

 The Tensorflow 2 Object Detection API allows to do data preprocessing and data augmentation in the training pipeline configuration.
 As stated in their [docs](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md#configuring-the-trainer), all this is done in the `train_config` part of the training configuration file.
 The training configuration file is explained in the section [Configure the training pipeline](#configure-the-training-pipeline) of this file.

 So here, the important part of the configuration file is `train_config` which parametrize: